ghishiyaa/3IE1-Scientific-Computing/Getting to Know Markdown.md

 We can make subsequent level headers by decreasing (lowering header level)/ increasing (increasing header level) the number of #'s

 # How to bold/ italicize text
-Text will be bolded if an # is added at the start of the text
+Text will be **bolded** if an ** is added at the start of the text and at the end Here is an example:
+- Sally **loves** dogs!

+Text will be _italicized_ if either * is added at the start and end of the text/ or if _ is added at the start and end.
+Here is an example;
+- Todays class was titled *Scientific Computuing*.

 ## Lists:
 # Bulleted List: